Loans Personal Loans

 1. Discuss payment options with your vet

-There are a number of nonprofit organizations dedicated to providing needed medical care for pets when their owners are experiencing financial hardships.
+There are a number of nonprofit organizations that help with emergency medical care for pets when their owners are experiencing financial hardships.
 Some work with specific breeds, while others provide assistance for certain conditions or for those with specific financial needs.

 Some breed-specific programs include: